FK Vardar: Supporters

-The team has always been a symbol of the Macedonians and in the diaspora.
-Komiti have great relations with FK Teteks fans "Vojvodi" and FC Schalke 04 fans "Ultras Gelsenkirchen".

 Rivalries

 Eternal Derby

 The fixture between Vardar and FK Pelister is the biggest and most violent match in North Macedonia.
-An important aspect of this match-up is the intense rivalry in the Macedonian tifo scene between the supporter clubs Komiti Skopje and Čkembari.
+An important aspect of this match-up is the intense rivalry in the Macedonian tifo scene between the supporter clubs Komiti and Čkembari.
 The rivalry began in the season 1989–90 at a match in Skopje, between FK Vardar and Red Star Belgrade.
 A conflict occurred between the "Skopje fans" and a few "Bitola fans" who went to cheer for FK Vardar, who at that time was the most popular Macedonian football club in the former Yugoslavia.
-On 8 March 1991 in Bitola FK Pelister and FK Vardar met in the Yugoslav second league and the first incident occurred.
+On 8 March 1991 in Bitola, FK Pelister and FK Vardar met in the Yugoslav second league and the first incident occurred.
 From that day forward, started the big rivalry between Komiti and Čkembari along with the Vardar–Pelister match becoming the eternal derby.
 In recent years the rivalry wained slightly in importance as FK Vardar stopped being as competitive.

-Skopje derby

-FK Vardar real derby is with Rabotnički another team from Skopje with organised fans, although the rivalry is rarely manifested on the fun stands, it is widely upheld however.

-Inter-regional rivalries

-Vardar has a strong rivalry with FK Pobeda.
-Like the rivalry with GFK Tikvesh.
-There is also a friendly "brotherhood derby" with FK Teteks the fans of these two clubs have been dubbed as "Orthodox Brothers".